|

 86. But

-not believe that a meaningless 4-day vacation would create this kind of
+4-day vacation provoke this kind of

 personality